Indiana Credit for Taxes Paid to Other States

 Normally, employers in these states will withhold Indiana state tax from your wages because of the reciprocal agreement.
 However, if the state tax they withheld is not for Indiana, you must file a claim for refund with that state.
 You still have to include this income on your Indiana return and pay the Indiana tax.
 You will get some or all of the other state's taxes back by filing a refund claim with them.

-Note: Winnings from Indiana riverboats are not eligible for the reciprocal agreement.
+Note: Winnings from Indiana riverboats and lotteries are not eligible for the reciprocal agreement.

 If you were a full-year resident of one of the reciprocal states and your income from Indiana was from wages, salaries, tips and commissions, you should file Form IT-40RNR, Reciprocal Nonresident Income Tax Return.
 If you were a resident of one of the reciprocal states and had other types of income from Indiana, or were a part-year Indiana resident, you will need to file Form IT-40PNR.